sarl/sarl/sarl-officialdoc/src/main/documentation/faq/GeneralFAQ.md

 #### c) The Eclipse.app application is damaged

 This error message is shown up on a dialog box, and you have the choices to move the application to the bin or to cancel the launch.
-This error message has the same cause as the Gatekeeper error that is described into the previous section.
+This error message may due to the Gatekeeper error that is described into the previous section.
+Or, it may be due to corruption of the SARL product when you download it using a web browser.
+In this second case, please download the SARL product using a shell command-line tool, such as [wget](https://www.gnu.org/software/wget/).

 ### Why does the SARL product launch but not contain any features related to SARL?